Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, while the video lessons, live classes and textbooks are all solid, it is the Wiley’s practice work that really shines.
 Boasting 12,000+ multiple-choice questions, Wiley provides more multiple-choice practice than any other provider.
 It just so happens, however, that Gleim has the next most with 10,000+ multiple-choice questions.
 And while Wiley wins on number of multiple-choice problems, Gleim wins on number of task-based simulations with 1,300 (to Wiley’s 500).
 Either way, you’re talking about a TON of practice work with either company as both offer some industry leading numbers in this category.

 On the topic of practice material, this is the highlight of the Wiley CPA Excel course.
 As mentioned, Wiley has the best multiple-choice question numbers in the game and the second most practice simulations.
-But more importantly than volume alone, the Wiley practice work is also superb in terms of quality.
-Test questions and simulations are both thoughtfully written and smartly designed.
+But more importantly than volume alone, the Wiley practice work is also really darn good in terms of quality.
+Their test questions and simulations are both thoughtfully written with realism in mind.
 The problems closely track the style and type of questions you will see on exam day, providing some excellent learning and practice opportunities.

 In addition to the multiple-choice and simulations, Wiley also offers other practice in the form of 5,000+ true/false drills and 4,000 digital flashcards.
-These mediums of practice are super high-quality as well, making the complete bundle of practice near best-in-class.
+You won’t see these sort of question types on the exam, but these mediums of practice are super high-quality as well, making the complete bundle of practice near best-in-class.
 To be honest, there is a very good chance you will never get through all of this practice work – there is just too much.
 But better to have it and not need it, than need it and not have it.

 Wiley CPA Excel and Gleim CPA Review are similar in a number of ways – namely their large quantities of practice questions and simulations, and style of video-based instruction.
 However, they also differ in many regards, including live class sessions, textbook style and pricing.
 We hope this guide has been helpful in comparing and contrasting the two CPA review courses and has given you enough info to make a decision on which course is right for you.
 However, if you’re still on the fence, here is our final verdict, point-by-point: